“Psychosynthesis is a vital idea and it is bound to become a centre of attraction of people so as to form a living Group.” ~Roberto Assagioli

 The Program

-Peer Group Supervision and Consultation for Psychosynthesis Coaches
+Peer Group Supervision for Psychosynthesis Coaches

 This program is focused on the practitioner aspect of a psychosynthesis coaching practice and is designed to: